sergeyen7/sergeyen7.github.io/index.md

 Richard Donchian was a financial pioneer and is often referred to as the "father of trend following."

-Donchian is most famous for his work in developing the concept of trend following systems and for establishing some of the first systematic trading strategies.

 One of his significant contributions to the field of technical analysis is the creation of **the Donchian Channels**, which are a set of lines typically used to identify potential breakouts or breakdowns in a trading instrument's price movements.

-The channel breakout concept he proposed was used by many traders.

 Another Richard, commodities speculator Richard Dennis, used channels in his famous **Turtles training** and made hundreds of millions of dollars.